Strategic Credit Fund

 What is the term of the Fund?
 When can investors redeem?

-The Fund intends to make quarterly redemption offers on a best-efforts basis by which up to a maximum of 5% of the Fund’s NAV may be redeemed by participating investors on a pro rata basis each quarter.
+The Fund intends to make quarterly redemption offers on a best-efforts basis by which up to a maximum of 5% of the Fund’s NAV may be redeemed by participating investors on a pro-rata basis each quarter.
 Each investor is subject to a 12-month initial lock-up period beginning on the date of their contribution.
-Investors who redeem after being in the Fund for anywhere between 12 months and 24 months will be subject to redemption at the prevailing NAV of their account, subject to a 5% penalty.
+Investors who redeem after being in the Fund for anywhere between 12 and 24 months will be subject to redemption at the prevailing NAV of their account, subject to a 5% penalty.
 Investors who redeem after being in the Fund for at least 24 months will not be subject to a redemption penalty.

 Can I add to my initial investment later on?